Exploring how automation can produce a deeper human connection.

 Perhaps the most fun tech touch we do is one that uses tech to provide some real-world tangibles for customers to enjoy: swag!

-After signing up and achieving in-product goals, new Hugo customers are sent a package with Hugo t-shirts, socks and helpful content for their team learn new methods of teamwork and business growth.
+After signing up and achieving in-product goals, customers are sent a package with t-shirts, socks and helpful content for their team learn new methods of teamwork and business growth.
 This very high touch service is automated; the team doesn’t have to worry about making it happen.
 This way, all customers get a red carpet experience.
 There is no human time cost and our valued customers are reminded that they are all valued.

 Tech touch is no longer about “low” or “high” touch; it’s about employing tools, processes, and technology to be more proactive and available, and remove busywork for CSMs.
 This reserves time for high-value relationship building and consulting—true value-adds for customers.